 From a societal point of view, we start to focus more on pointing fingers at what’s wrong with others, instead of identifying our own growth opportunities.
 We get energy from blaming people, from anger… it’s amazing energy.
 The problem is, just like the one-shot blasts we discussed, that energy doesn’t last.
 It’s not sustainable.

-In order for us to achieve a sustainable sense of fulfillment, we must take 100% full responsibility for ourselves and we must begin to be authentic in all our relationships.
+For us to achieve a sustainable sense of fulfillment, we must take 100% full responsibility for ourselves, and we must begin to be authentic in all our relationships.

 Instead of thinking about our lives in compartments, my work life, my family life, my leisure life, my secret life.
 What if we simply focused on our relationships?